Appellate Body

 The Appellate Body of the World Trade Organization (WTO) is a standing body of seven persons that hears appeals from reports issued by panels in disputes brought on by WTO members.
 The WTOAB can uphold, modify or reverse the legal findings and conclusions of a panel, and Appellate Body Reports, once adopted by the Dispute Settlement Body (DSB), must be accepted by the parties to the dispute.
 The WTOAB has its seat in Geneva, Switzerland.

-The appellate body been termed by at least one journalist as "effectively the supreme court of world trade".
+The appellate body been termed by one journalist as "effectively the supreme court of world trade".
 The body established a dispute mechanism that allowed states, regardless of their size and power, to enforce predictable market access or at the very least secure authorization to retaliate for harms.

 Since 2019, when the Donald Trump administration began blocking appointments to the body, the Appellate Body has been unable to enforce WTO rules and punish violators of WTO rules.
 Subsequently, disregard for trade rules has increased, leading to more trade protectionist measures.
 The Joe Biden administration maintained the freeze on new appointments.